duna-akin/ScheduleFlow-AoL/documentation/project-proposal.md

 ### Ideas from Meeting w/ Brady

-- **Tour Guide Classification System**: Implement a tiered classification (experienced/regular/new) to optimize assignments for evaluations and co-tours.
+- **Tour Guide Classification System**: Implement a tiered classification (experienced/regular/new) based on amount of tours given to optimize assignments for evaluations and co-tours.
 - **Visitor Interface**: Develop a streamlined user interface for quickly entering and updating visitor counts.
 - **Comprehensive Coverage Management**:
   - Track individual guide metrics including completed tours, missed assignments, and excused absences